Welcome to Generation Services

 - This means you’ll always get paid the agreed strike price for your exported energy and never lose money ensuring security of revenue

-Please contact us to discuss PPA options available if you are eligible for a CfD.
+Please contact us to discuss the PPA options available to you if you are eligible for CfD.

-If you generate renewable energy you may benefit from one of the government’s initiatives, including Contracts for Difference (CfDs), Renewables Obligation Certificates (ROCs) and/or Levy Exemption Certificates (LECs).
+If you generate renewable energy you may benefit from one of the government’s initiatives, including Contracts for Difference (CfD) and Renewables Obligation Certificates (ROCs).

-To be eligible for renewable certificates you need to:
+To be eligible for ROCs you need to:

-- Get your installation accredited by Ofgem via the Online and Renewable CHP register
+- Have had your installation accredited by Ofgem via its Renewable and CHP Register

-- Once registered, arrange to sell your power to an energy supplier like us through a Power Purchase Agreement (PPA)
+- Arrange to sell your electricity to an energy supplier like us through a PPA

-- Measure your power through an export meter
+- Measure your electricity through an export meter

 - Send your data to Ofgem each month in exchange for renewable energy certificates